 Working under pressure is common in a warehouse, you have targets to meet and orders to fulfil so this question has more to do with managing expectations and checking your understanding of the working environment.

 You can talk about how pressure can help to keep people productive and motivated.
 To show maturity and understanding you could also talk about the importance of not taking work pressure home with you and that stress relief and downtime outside of work is essential to help you recharge.

-Now you know what you are going to say in your interview you can get started on the 5 most important things to think about ahead of your interview.
+Now that you know what you are going to say in your interview, you can get started on the 5 most important things to think about ahead of your interview.